TBeijen/tbnl-hugo/content/post/2023-02-01-hackathon-hosting-nunl-on-leafcloud.md

 [^footnote_multicloud_identity]: Besides probably a number of vendors wanting to solve the multi-cloud identity problem.
 Not in scope for a POC.
 [^footnote_iam]: Admitted: Doing somewhat uncommon things with IAM is unlikely to cause any sighs of relief at all.
+[^footnote_devsecops]: Observability and Security tools for illustrative purposes.
+We're not using _all_ of them.
 [^footnote_az]: Are you 100% sure your multi-AZ setup can handle AZ-failures?
 Do you test it?